nodatime/nodatime/www/developer/building.md

 [xcode]: https://developer.apple.com/xcode/
 [osx-gcc-installer]: https://github.com/kennethreitz/osx-gcc-installer#readme

-To fetch the source code from the main Google Code repository, you'll need a [Mercurial][] client.
+To fetch the source code from the main GitHub repository, you'll need a [Mercurial][] client.

 To run the tests, you'll need [NUnit][] version 2.5.10 or higher.
 (The version